antonyvam/nDTomo/README.md

 nDTomo software suite
 =====================
-The nDTomo software suite contains python scripts and GUIs for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data.
+The nDTomo software suite contains a graphical user interface (GUI) and python scripts for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data.
-The code includes both conventional algorithms as well as artifical neural networks developed primarily using Tensorflow v2.
+The code includes both conventional algorithms as well as artifical neural networks developed using pytorch.

-Documentation for the GUIs is provided at (needs to be updated): https://ndtomo.readthedocs.io
+Documentation for the GUI will be provided at (under construction): https://ndtomo.readthedocs.io

 ![XRD-CT](assets/xrdct.png)
 Figure: Comparison between X-ray absorption-contrast CT (or microCT) and X-ray diffraction CT (XRD-CT or Powder diffraction CT) data acquired from an NMC532 Li ion battery.
 For more details regarding this study see [1].